By Peter, Master Electrician | PRO Electric plus HVAC | Electrical Panel Upgrades

 Real Springfield Examples

-• Split-Level near Old Keene Mill Road: This home had a Zinsco panel.
-The homeowner noticed buzzing sounds and warm breakers.
-Inside, the bus bar was charred.
-We upgraded to a 200-amp panel, and the family now runs their HVAC and kitchen appliances worry-free.
+• Split-Level near Old Keene Mill Road: Zinsco panel with buzzing sounds and warm breakers.
+The bus bar was charred.
+After upgrading to 200 amps, the family now runs their HVAC and kitchen appliances worry-free.

-• Brick Rancher near Backlick Road: Still had its original 100-amp fuse box.
+• Brick Rancher near Backlick Road: Original 100-amp fuse box.
 The owner couldn’t run the dryer and microwave without blowing fuses.
 After upgrading to 200 amps with a modern breaker panel, their daily frustration disappeared.

-• Townhome near Rolling Road: This property had an FPE Stab-Lok panel.
-The breakers looked intact, but half weren’t functioning properly.
+• Townhome near Rolling Road: FPE Stab-Lok panel.
+Half the breakers weren’t functioning properly.
 We replaced it, added surge protection, and gave the homeowner peace of mind.

 Signs Your Springfield Panel Needs Replacing